katsudonik/cakephp-oauth-server/README.markdown

     ];
 ```

-add this function (required: Restrict it so that it can be used only for system_user)
+add this function in ApiController (required: Restrict it so that it can be used only for system_user)
 ```
     public function publish_client()
     {